sroelants/simbelmyne/IDEAS.md

       - [ ] unchecked unwraps?
 - [ ] Generate check evasions in QSearch?
 (As in, when in check, use _all_ legal moves.
 Feels dicey)
+- [ ] Don't clear countermove history between iteration depths (what about killers?)
+      * I shouldn't need to clear killers anyway, right?
+Since I clear in every node?
+      * I can keep countermoves without any issue
+- [ ] Use latest killers/countermoves (by fetching them straight from `history`
+      inside `score_quiets`

 ## Small fry (needs longer sprt, but looks promising)
 - [ ] Only do full pvs search on first move _in PV node_ (failed)